arcus-azure/arcus.messaging/docs/preview/02-Features/02-message-handling/01-service-bus.md

                 // (default: null, leading to the defaults of the Azure Service Bus SDK message handler options). options.MaxConcurrentCalls = 5;

+                // Specifies the amount of messages that will be eagerly requested during processing.
+                // Setting the PrefetchCount to a value higher then the MaxConcurrentCalls value helps maximizing
+                // throughput by allowing the MessagePump to receive from a local cache rather then waiting on a
+                // service request.
+                options.PrefetchCount = 10;

                 // The unique identifier for this background job to distinguish
                 // this job instance in a multi-instance deployment (default: guid). options.JobId = Guid.NewGuid().ToString();